Repertoi-e/light-std/README.md

 > memory = malloc<char>({.Count = 150, .Alloc = myAlloctor});;
 > ```

-Don't use new and delete.
-1) The syntax is ugly in my opinion.
-2) You have to be careful not to mix "new" with "delete[]"/"new[]" and "delete".
-3) It's an operator and can be overriden by structs/classes.
-4) Modern C++ people say not to use new/delete as well, so ..

-Now seriously, there are two ways to allocate memory in C++: 'malloc' and 'new'.
-For the sake of not introducing a THIRD way, we override malloc.
-We do that because :STANDARDLIBRARYISBANNED:.
-Since we don't link the CRT 'malloc' is undefined, so we need to provide a replacement anyway (or modify code which is annoying and not always possible, e.g. a prebuilt library).

-*** Caveat: A DLL may already have linked with the CRT, which means that in that case problems occur.
-There are two options: rebuild your DLLs to not use the standard library (ideally), or we could do some hacks and redirect calls to malloc to our replacement (@TODO It may actually be possible). new and delete actually have some useful semantics (new - initializing the values, delete - calling a destructor if defined).
-So we provide templated versions of malloc/free:

-'malloc<T>':
-- Calls constructors on non-scalar values.
-- Returns T* so you don't have to cast from void*
-- Can't call with T == void (use non-templated malloc in that case!)

-'realloc<T>'
-- Assumes your type can be copied to another place in memory and just work.
-- Doesn't call copy/move constructors.

-'free<T>'
-- Also calls the destructor (we are against destructors usually but some syntax-sugar code might rely on that).

-You might be annoyed already but for more philosophy (like why we don't like exceptions, copy or move constructors) you can look at the type policy (:TypePolicy: in common.h).

-Instead of destructors we do, e.g.

-> ```cpp
-> void free_the_string(string *s) {
->     if (s.Data) free(s.Data);
-> }
->
-> // ...
->
-> string a;
-> // ...
->
-> free_the_string(&a);
-> ```
+### Memory

-Functions allocate a bit of space before a block to store a header with information (the size of the allocationalignment, the allocator with which it was allocated, and debugging info if DEBUG_MEMORY is defined - see comment in memory.cppm).
+The library's allocating functions reserve a bit of space before a block to store a header with information (the size of the allocation, the alignment, the allocator with which it was allocated, and debugging info if DEBUG_MEMORY is defined).

-The memory functions also allow certain options to be specified.
+These functions also allow certain options to be specified.

 > ex.2 Using C++20 syntax for allocator options.
 > ```cpp